Niko-Prassas-Zocdoc/tech-notes/bugs/2025-03-30-missing-reschedule-events/note.md

 ---

 ## 🔍 Problem
 A change was rolled out to do atomic reschedules for syncs.
 In the post processing of reschedules, we were missing a step to send the appropriate events.
 In particular, we were missing sending the `AppointmentRescheduleCreated` event.
-AppointmentBox depends on this event to populate the correct in its system.
+AppointmentBox depends on this event to populate the correct appointment time in its system.
 So AppointmentBox was still showing the original time.

 Aside from fixing the issue, we also want to backfill the missing events because a lot of appointments were impacted.